ctaymor/ctaymor-tech/content/posts/deploying-a-blog-with-hugo-travis-and-gae.md

 Once you have an SSL certificate set up, go to your `app.yaml` file, and for each route, add `secure: always`.
 This will redirect http traffic to https.

+This is what worked for my site.
+Let me know if you find it helpful.

 ## Why did I choose this tooling stack?

-I'm an engineer on Cloud Foundry. `cf push my-app` is what we build.
-Why isn't this a tutorial on "publishing a Hugo blog with ConcourseCi and Pivotal Web Services (Pivotal's hosted Cloud Foundry)"?
+I'm an engineer on [Cloud Foundry](https://www.cloudfoundry.org/). `cf push my-app` is what I build.
+Why isn't this a tutorial on "publishing a Hugo blog with Pivotal Web Services (Pivotal's hosted Cloud Foundry)"?

 The answer is twofold.
 First, I was curious about Google App Engine, and how it compares, if it does, to pushing an app with `cf push`.
 The answer is, for a low-traffic static "app" like this blog, I don't think it much matters.
-At Cloud Foundry, we're much more focused on the experience of operators at large companies, and their developers.
+At Cloud Foundry, we're focused on the experience of operators at large companies, and their developers.
 For a few static files, if you don't care who operates your platform, I don't see any relevant difference.

-So then we get to the second answer: Price.
+So then we get to the second and main answer: Price.
 I have an employee Pivotal Web Services account, but you probably don't.
 And for a single instance of a tiny, static blog like this with moderate traffic, Google App Engine's free tier can't be beat.
-PWS isn't competing for the individual developer market, and we shouldn't.
-Our goal with PCF is to transform how the industry writes (and deploys) software.
-Our customers are enterprise customers.

-As for why Travis CI over ConcourseCI?
-Again, cost.
-I love concourse ci when you have complex build, test, and deploy pipelines.
-The idea of operating a concourse deployment just for this tiny site filled me with dread, however.
-It would be wildly cost in-efficient.
+PWS's strengths lie elsewhere.

 Why did I use Google App Engine over hosting the static files in Google Cloud Storage?
 Simply put, https.
-You can't use https to serve a CloudStorage website, and I beleive the whole web should be moving towards https.
+You can't use https to serve a Cloud Storage website, and I beleive the whole web should be moving towards https.

 If this site ends up with enough traffic to need to move past the free tier on Google App Engine someday, maybe you'll see another tutorial on how to port it elsewhere.
 For now, this stack is cheap (I pay only for my domain name) and fairly easy.

 tl:dr I was curious and it was cheap.

+*And if you're really curious, my previous "stack" for tech.taymor.io was a single Google Cloud Platform instance into which I would ssh and git pull and restart the apache server when I had updates.
+I know, it's horrifying.
+But it worked okay enough for a site I almost never updated.
+It's much much better and easier now, and it lets me add a blog I might update more frequently.